 Set up resource locations

-- Active Directory domain controller
+- Active Directory domain controller.

-- Hypervisors or cloud services, known as hosts
+- Hypervisors or cloud services, known as hosts.

-- Citrix StoreFront servers (optional)
+- Citrix StoreFront servers (customer-managed).

 A resource location is considered a zone in a Citrix Virtual Apps and Desktops service environment.
 For more information, see Zones.

 The hypervisor or cloud service where you provision VMs that deliver apps or desktops to users might have unique permission or setup requirements.